 Here, Church Mutual offers suggestions for what you can do after your local municipality issues a hurricane watch:

 - Put your continuity plan into action.
 Now is the time to put all your preparations to use.
-If there are employees, volunteers or members in your facility, send them home.
+If any employees, volunteers or members are in your facility, send them home.
 Make sure you have contact information for everyone in your organization.
 Ensure your leadership team knows who is responsible for securing your facility and assessing damage after the threat has passed.

 - Install hurricane shutters.
 Your shutters serve as the first line of defense against heavy winds and flying debris, protecting your windows and doors and, by extension, everything inside your facility.
 Use metal or polycarbonate plastic shutters — not plywood.